-The new category of Best News Report can take some of the strain off entering the Magazine and News Magazine award.
+The category of News Report on a European Issue can take some of the strain off trying to find a programme which is made up of a series of good items.
 It is often the case that news programmes have one good story only.
-The new category is looking for one, single, special report (of less than 10 minutes).
-This might make an attractive alternative.
+The category is looking for one, single, special report (of less than 5 minutes).
+This might make an attractive alternative - but do make sure the story has some wide, European relevance.